 - January 19 MLK Weekend Children & Youth of all Ages will meet together in Fellowship Hall for a Day of Service working on service projects of their choice.
 Parents are invited to meet them and join in after the worship service.
 Watch for more information here.

 February — Polar Fleece Blankets for our Neighbors

 Religious Education offerings at 11:15am

 Childcare & Preschool

-Children spend their Sunday morning with younger children in an enhanced Storytime in our Childcare space.
+Children spend their Sunday morning in our loft and activity-based Childcare space.

-Note: Our Fall registration for this offering at this time is too small to offer it every week though we plan for it.
+Note: Our Fall registration for this offering at this time is too small to offer it every week.
 Whenever three K-5th grade children are attend, we will offer this class.
-On other Sundays, see the Religious Educator for worship kits for the Sanctuary or if they wish, they can be included in Childcare.
+On other Sundays, see the Welcomers or the Religious Educator for worship kits for the Sanctuary or if they wish, they can be included in Childcare.

 Coming of Age (9th & 10th Graders)